 b) Process - Continuous Improvement/Re-engineering - The PSPMS is also related to the process aspect which allows MDAs to engage with their clients to measure satisfaction levels and gain insights into their experiences.
-These insights will be used to improve existing organizational offerings by improving processes and / or developing new service offerings and products to meet the changing need of their clientele.
-The emphasis is on helping MDAs adopt a client-centered (personalized service) approach to service delivery.
+These insights will be used to improve existing organisational offerings by improving processes and / or developing new service offerings and products to meet the changing need of their clientele.
+The emphasis is on helping MDAs adopt a client-centered (personalised service) approach to service delivery.

-Ministries, Departments and Agencies are all encouraged to make provisions for continuous improvement in their estimates to ensure that there is alignment of their service delivery objectives, as determined by their involvement in the Service Delivery Excellence Framework.
-This programme is based on achieving excellence in service delivery, is central to the development of a user-centric Public Service and is expected to have an impact on Trinidad and Tobago's positioning on global indices e.g. the "ease of doing business".
-Ministries, Departments and Agencies are therefore encouraged to participate in this Programme.
+Ministries, Departments and Agencies are all encouraged to make provisions for continuous improvement in their estimates, to ensure that there is alignment of their service delivery objectives, as determined by their involvement in the Service Delivery Excellence Framework.
+This programme is: (i) based on achieving excellence in service delivery; (ii) central to the development of a user-centric Public Service; and (iii) expected to have an impact on Trinidad and Tobago's positioning on global indices e.g. the "ease of doing business".
+Ministries, Departments and Agencies are therefore encouraged to participate in this programme.

-Where a Ministry, Department or Agency has a site or is co-located in the same building as another Ministry, Department or Agency, such Ministries, Departments or Agencies are encouraged to explore utilizing "shared services" for relevant support functions such as corporate services, finance and accounts, legal, ICT, research etc. Where 'shared services' are agreed upon, provisions should then be reflected in the estimates accordingly.
+Where a Ministry, Department or Agency has a site or is co-located in the same building as another Ministry, Department or Agency, such Ministry, Department or Agency is encouraged to explore utilising "shared services" for relevant support functions, such as corporate services, finance and accounts, legal, ICT, research etc. Where 'shared services' are agreed upon, provisions should then be reflected in the estimates accordingly.

-- c) Place A major aspect of continuous improvement/re-engineering is the challenge of accommodation.
+c) Place - A major aspect of continuous improvement/re-engineering is the challenge of accommodation.
 Public Service delivery infrastructure and spaces (both physical and virtual) shall be designed with the users' needs in mind and be modern, comfortable, ICT-enabled, aesthetically pleasing, accessible to the differently-abled and secure.
 Ministries, Departments and Agencies are thus also encouraged, in alignment to their service delivery objectives, to make provisions for relevant outfitting in their estimates.
-Outfitting must be undertaken in collaboration with the Property and Real Estate Services Division of the Ministry of Public Administration, in accordance with the Cabinet approved GoRTT Office Outfitting Policy 2012. - d) Digital Transformation/Digital Government/ICT The Ministry of Digital Transformation (MDT) is responsible for oversight of ICT in the Public Service.
-As a result, all Ministries, Departments and Agencies are asked to track and submit estimates and up-to-date actual expenditure as an addendum to their approval requests for ICT and Digitalisation Projects and Programmes in both PSIP and Recurrent Expenditure.
-This includes inter alia; the purchases of computers, servers or other hardware equipment and all software.
+Outfitting must be undertaken in collaboration with the Property and Real Estate Services Division of the Ministry of Public Administration, in accordance with the Cabinet approved GoRTT Office Outfitting Policy 2012.